Study of general crisis phenomena within the framework of crisis intervention theory. Analysis of individual, family

 Policy formation and governance within nursing organizations and within the larger institution of which they are a part.
 Exploration of external and internal influences on policy formation in nursing.

 Permission required.
 Prerequisites: ORLN 4005, ORLN 5005, ORLN 5043, statistics, and certification.
 Required of all doctoral candidates.
 Group critique of dissertation proposals; focus on beginning to intermediate aspects of analysis of theory and research design.
 This course may be repeated as often as necessary until the student is ready for the departmental examination.
 Once ORLN 6540 is taken, continuous fall/spring enrollment in this course, in ORLN7900, or in ORLN 8900 is required until the semester during which the departmental examination is held.

 Permission required.
 Prerequisite: ORLN 6540 and certification.
 Focus on advanced aspects of research design and method.

 Prerequisite: Determined by professor based on topic selected.
 Examination of selected problems in nursing education practice and administration.
-Course may be repeated for credit if different topic is covered.
+Course may be repeated for credit if a different topic is covered.

 Permission required.
 Individual, guided learning experience at the doctoral level in a selected aspect of professional nursing.
 Topic agreed upon between student and faculty.